Duo Functions¶

 .
 The form of the potential is given by:

-and the the long-range potential function is given by:
+is the minimu and the long-range potential function is given by:

 Here Duo uses the generalised Douketis damping functions, defined as: